-7. Social Interaction opportunities

-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All students have opportunity for social interactions with their peers.
+7. Social Interaction opportunities Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All students have opportunity for social interactions with their peers.
 All students are invited on school trips.
 R time and lessons throughout the curriculum encourage children to regularly work with different children.
 Teachers plan opportunities for regular group and paired work.
 Children are encouraged to talk about their interests with the class in Show and Tell sessions.
+Class paired reading and whole school, termly 'Teams' sessions, such as Christingle-making, art projects or outdoor learning activities, allow older children to support younger children.
 Lunchtime club supports children to play with others.
 We have an Autism Champion in the school to support children with Social Interaction difficulties.
 We run social skills groups.
 Sports teams play in local tournaments against other schools in our cluster.
 All children are encouraged to join clubs held within the community.
-More able children are encouraged to Children with one-to-one support are supported when working with others.
+More able children have opportunities to take part in sessions at the local secondary schools.
+Children with one-to-one support are supported when working with others.
 Social stories are used with some individual students.
 If necessary, students are individually supported by TA's to enable their attendance at after school clubs or events.